ChrisWhealy/DistributedSystemNotes/Lecture 08.md

 This is an example of a decentralised<sup id="a1">[1](#f1)</sup> algorithm that allows you to take a global snapshot of a running distributed system, and its design gives us two key advantages:

-1. Any participating process can initiate a snapshot.
+1. Any participating process can initiate a snapshot.<br>
-   The process initiating the snapshot is not required to occupy some elevated role (such as "supervisor") because this task not considered "special" or "privileged".
+   The process initiating the snapshot is not required to occupy some elevated role (such as "supervisor") because this task is not considered "special" or "privileged".
 1. The process initiating the snapshot does not need to warn the other processes that this action is about to take place.

 The act of initiating a snapshot creates a cascade of marker messages throughout the entire system.